gjvnq/bsd-redis21/README.md

-# bsd-redis21
+# Basic Social Directory

-Basic Social Directory, a project for the RedisLab 2021 Hackathon
+An online list of people inside an organization that serves as a way for new people to meet old ones and as a way to match people for internal projects.